maelfabien/maelfabien.github.io/_posts/2019-3-20-xception.md

 ## What does Xception look like ?

-The Xception architecture: the data first goes through the entry flow, then through the middle flow which is repeated eight times, and finally through the exit flow.
+The data first goes through the entry flow, then through the middle flow which is repeated eight times, and finally through the exit flow.
 Note that all Convolution and SeparableConvolution layers are followed by batch normalization.

 ![image](https://maelfabien.github.io/assets/images/xception.png)